-The Regulated Health Professions Act requires each health professional college to establish a program to provide funding for therapy and counselling for a person who, while a patient, was sexually abused by a member.
+The Regulated Health Professions Act requires each health professional college to establish a program to provide funding for therapy and counselling for a person who, while a patient, was sexually abused by a registrant.
 This program is administered by the Patient Relations Committee.

 The following information is intended for people considering applying for funding from the Ontario College of Pharmacists.

 A patient can apply for funding through our Patient Relations Program to help pay for therapy or counselling services immediately after the College has been made aware of a complaint or a report of sexual abuse by a pharmacist or pharmacy technician.
 Under existing provincial regulations per the Regulated Health Professions Act (1991) and the Health Professions Procedural Code, patients who make a report or a complaint about sexual abuse by a registrant are eligible for funding through the program.